harness/developer-hub/docs/platform/pipelines/w_pipeline-steps-reference/timeout-settings.md

 * The stage or pipeline times out when the step is still running.

-**Stage timeout**: You can configure a timeout for a stage.Stages are marked as expired in the following scenarios:
+**Stage timeout**: You can configure a timeout for a stage.
+Stages are marked as expired in the following scenarios:
 * The stage does not complete before the configured timeout.
 * The pipeline times out when the step is still running.